 4. Purposefully fulfill their love language daily.

 If you haven’t taken the Five Love Languages test yet – DO IT.
 Like right now.
 And have your spouse do it too!
-Once you identify what their love language is, make it a point to fulfill that love language of theirs every single day.
+Once you identify their love language, make it a point to fulfill that love language of theirs every day.

-If your spouse loves physical touch, walk up behind them and give them a hug, or grab their butt in the kitchen, or give them a passionate kiss during a random part of the day.
-If quality time is their thing, hire a babysitter on a Saturday night and go have a nice steak dinner.
+For example, if your spouse loves physical touch, walk up behind them, hug them, grab their butt in the kitchen, or give them a passionate kiss during a random part of the day.
+If quality time is their thing, hire a babysitter on a Saturday night and have a nice steak dinner.
 If they’re all about words of affirmation, leave them a note expressing how proud you are to be their spouse.
-If acts of service makes them happy, do all of your chores – AND theirs, too.
+If acts of service make them happy, do all of your chores – AND theirs, too.
 If receiving a gift would brighten their day, have a brand new shirt, set of golf balls, or massage gift card sitting on their nightstand.
 In any case – once you figure out what their love language is, be conscious of fulfilling that need in their heart every single day, helping to strengthen your marriage along the way.

 5. Put your spouse first.
 Always.

-It’s very easy to get so wrapped up in kids – their schedules, their problems, their wants, their needs.
-But while our most important job on the planet is to raise great humans, it’s equally as important (if not, more important) for your kids to see how much mommy and daddy love each other.
+It’s easy to get so wrapped up in kids – their schedules, problems, wants, and needs.
+But while our most important job on the planet is to raise great humans, it’s equally as important (if not more important) for your kids to see how much mommy and daddy love each other.
 There always needs to be a high level of respect shown between both parents in front of the children.
-And as hard as it can be with marriage – disagreements on how to raise the kids, arguments over finances, heated moments over mundane problems – remember that this journey of raising kids is a journey for the both of you – together.
+And as hard as it can be with marriage – disagreements on how to raise the kids, arguments over finances, parenting roles, heated moments over mundane problems – remember that this journey of raising kids is a journey for the both of you – together.
 Chase after peace, compromise, and unconditional love for your spouse.
-Pursuing those things will always bring harmony, and strengthen your marriage at the end of the day.
+Pursuing those things will always bring harmony and strengthen your marriage at the end of the day.